 211 searchable resource database

-211 Maryland understands it can be confusing to navigate resources.
-Our trained resource specialists can also connect you to child care support.
-You can dial 211 or search the comprehensive resource database.
+It can be confusing to navigate resources.
+Speak to a trained resource specialist by dialing 211 or search the comprehensive resource database.
 These are some of the top searches.

 Child Development

 In the earliest stages of life, a child's brain is rapidly developing.
 While the brains of teens and adolescents are built on the foundation laid in early childhood, they are still under construction during the later years.
-Each stage lays a foundation and presents an opportunity for the learning and skills that follow.
-Together, we can promote healthy child development.
+Each stage presents an opportunity for the learning and skills that follow.
+Together, we can promote healthy child development by paying attention to the contexts, environments, and conditions that support healthy development.

 Helping Children Develop

-We are committed to helping families.
+We are committed to helping Maryland families.
 The Maryland Information Network, which powers 211 services in Maryland, is a backbone organization with Maryland Essentials for Childhood.
-That's a statewide initiative to prevent adverse childhood experiences.
+That's a statewide initiative to prevent adverse childhood experiences and promotes positive ones.

 They connect science, policy, and people with:

-Ensuring grown-ups are connected to community supports in times of need can help children thrive!
+Ensuring grown-ups are connected to community supports can help children thrive!

-We all play a role in supporting childhood development - it's not just a job for parents and caregivers.
+We all play a role in supporting childhood development - if we think about resilience as a scale where positive experiences get stacked on to counterbalance negative ones, we can see that this is not just a job for parents and caregivers.
 Grown-ups throughout the community can make a difference.

 baby taking his first steps